isambard-sc/openportal/docs/cmdline/README.md

-# Agents Sending Jobs Example
+# Command Line and Config Files Example

-This is a demo of two templemeads Agents that send jobs to each other.
-The aims of this example are to show you;
+This is a demo of two templemeads Agents that have been set up to use the standard command line argument parser and configuration file handling built into the `templemeads` crate.
+This example extends the previous example, in that we now the `portal` and `cluster` agents using a more standardised route.
+The aims of this example are to show you how to;

-1. How to create templemeads Agents
+1. Use default options to create standard command line arguments
+2. How to create, update and use agent configuration files
-2. How to introduce Agents to each other
+3. How to introduce agents using command line options
-3. How to create an send jobs between Agents, including returning results
-4. How to supply a custom job handler to process jobs
+4. How to run an agent in a standardised way

 ## Compiling the Example

+There are two subdirectories in this example, each containing a Rust executable.
+The `portal` agent is in the `portal/src` directory, while the `cluster` agent is in the `cluster/src` directory.

 You have two choices for compiling the example:

 1. Compile everything, by going into the top-level directory and running `make` (or `cargo build`).
-This will produce an executable called `example-job` in the `target/debug` directory.
+This will produce executables called `example-portal` and `example-cluster` in the `target/debug` directory.

-2. Compile only this example by navigating to this directory and running `cargo build`.
-To run, you will need to use `cargo run`
+2. Compile only this example by navigating to each of the `portal` and `cluster` subdirectories and running `cargo build`.
+To run, you will need to use `cargo run` in each.

 ## Running the Example

-This example implements two Agents;
+This example implements two "standardised" Agents;

 1. The `portal` agent, which sends jobs to the `cluster` agent.
 These jobs tell the `cluster` to add and remove users from projects,